isabella232/Events-in-videos/README.md

 **\*\*Note that during the original research, at first only 380 videos were annotated, and additional resources were aquired in a later stage to annotate another 516 videos.
 Therefore, different event labels were selected to use during task 2, since the latter 516 videos had to use the same high-level event labels in task 2 as the first 380 videos.
 The files that were used during the original research are included in the 'Data' folder, identified by 'ACTUALUSED' in their name.**

 The datasets used to train and test our Support Vector Machines can be found at **[Data/Datasets](https://github.com/CrowdTruth/Events-in-videos/tree/master/Data/Datasets)**, where each combination of train and test set contains:
-* Features
+* Features of train and test set
 * Test set labels:
  * CCV
+ * CT@t
+* Train set labels:
+ * CCV
+ * CCVeq
+ * CT@t
+ * CTmv
+* Video ids of train and test set

+CCV labels are the original labels from **[Columbia Consumer Video (CCV) Database](http://www.ee.columbia.edu/ln/dvmm/CCV/)**.
+CCVeq labels are the original CCV labels, where some positive labels are set to negative to match the number of positive labels for each event used in the CT@t label set with a threshold of 0.86.
- * CT@t (containing Unit-Label Scores, with the value -1 for videos that were not used in during annotation gathering)
+CT@t labels are the Unit-Label Scores, with the value -1 for videos that were not used in during annotation gathering.
+CTmv labels are the event labels calculated Majority Voting over the annotations gathered via CrowdTruth.